MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/test-data.md

     </Teams>
     ```

-2. Save the following snippet as a PowerShell script (.ps1) and note where you've saved it.
+2. Save the following snippet as a PowerShell script (.ps1) and note where you saved it.
 This script executes the steps to create the team and channel, and add members to them:

     ```powershell
     Param(